The Case for Levothyroxine Injections

 And if you continue to suffer from hypothyroid symptoms then your symptoms must be related to some other cause.

-This is obviously incorrect and the very reason that my website and information exists but you should be aware of this potential problem if you are seeking these injections.
+This is obviously incorrect and the very reason that my website and information exist but you should be aware of this potential problem if you are seeking these injections.

 Instead, you may want to look to more knowledgeable physicians and providers who are aware of the nuances of thyroid hormone management.